dinsahu/JavaAPITest/README.md

 ## Step by Step Guide for Manual Deployment:

 ## Prerequisite:
-*	JDK 1.8 or higher version
+*	JDK 1.8 or higher version.
+*   Maven 2.2.0 or higher version.
 *	Eclipse Oxygen IDE or any editor of your choice.
 *	Apache Tomcat7.0 Server or higher version.
 *  [Steps to create the server in Eclipse IDE](../master/README.md#steps-to-create-the-server-in-eclipse-ide)